lra/mackup/README.md

 Learn more about modifying and customizing Mackup in [the documentation](doc/README.md).

+### Scenario 3

-**Scenario 3:** You want to merge the configuration settings of two or more machines.
+You want to merge the configuration settings of two or more machines.

 For example, let's say your bash configuration on Machine A is different